ashleynilo/fprime/docs/documentation/user-manual/overview/enum-arr-ser.md

 | NATIVE_UINT_TYPE | unsigned int  | architecture dependent unsigned integer |
 | POINTER_CAST     |               | integer of sufficient size to store a pointer for the architecture |

-!!! note
+> [!NOTE]
-    C/C++ types come from `stdint.h` and `stdbool.h`.
+> C/C++ types come from `stdint.h` and `stdbool.h`.
 The last three types above are not of set size but are architecture-dependent.
 Should a project's architecture not support all these types, see: [Configuring F´: Architecture Supported Primitive Types](../framework/configuring-fprime.md)

 ## Polymorphic Type